 With the New York Pass, you need to head to the Big Bus Welcome center to exchange for a bus ticket before boarding.
 This is in the Madame Tussauds lobby on 42nd St less than a block away from the start of the tour and was painless enough.

 We then headed to the Tour Start and hopped on the Bus ready for a day’s sightseeing.
 We made it about 2 stops and about 5 mins before our first Hop Off Stop.

 Empire State Building

 There are several observation Decks in New York, Our favorite is the Empire State.
-While most people will tell you the view is better from the Rockefeller, and it is, There is just something about this big old building we love and being right in the heart of midtown it really feels the center of new york!
+While most people will tell you the view is better from the Rockefeller (and it is) There is just something about this big old building we love, and being right in the heart of midtown it really feels like the center of new york!